David Irving: Movement towards Holocaust denial

-Irving in his first edition of Hitler's War in 1977 argued that Hitler was against the killings of the Jews in the East.
-He claimed that Hitler even ordered a stop to the extermination of Jews in November 1941 (British historian Hugh Trevor-Roper noted that this admission blatantly contradicted Irving's claim that Hitler was ignorant about what was happening to Jews in Eastern Europe).
+In his first edition of Hitler's War in 1977, Irving argued that Hitler was against the killings of the Jews in the East.
+He claimed that Hitler even ordered a stop to the extermination of Jews in November 1941; the British historian Hugh Trevor-Roper noted that this admission blatantly contradicted Irving's claim that Hitler was ignorant about what was happening to Jews in Eastern Europe.
 On 30 November 1941 Heinrich Himmler went to the Wolf's Lair for a private conference with Hitler and during it the fate of some Berlin Jews was mentioned.
 At 1.30 pm Himmler was instructed to tell Reinhard Heydrich that the Jews were not to be liquidated.
 Irving falsely claimed that Himmler telephoned SS General Oswald Pohl, the overall chief of the concentration camp system, with the order: "Jews are to stay where they are" (Himmler actually referred to "administrative leaders of the SS" needing to stay where they were).
 Irving argued that "No liquidation" (Keine Liquidierung) was "incontrovertible evidence" that Hitler ordered that no Jews were to be killed.
 However, although the telephone log is genuine, it provides no evidence that Hitler was involved at all, only that Himmler contacted Heydrich and there is no evidence that Hitler and Himmler were in contact before the phone call.
 This is an example of Irving's manipulation of documents since there was no general order to stop the killing of Jews.
-Historian Eberhard Jäckel wrote that Irving "only ever sees and collects what fits his story, and even now he will not let himself be dissuaded from understanding what he wants to by the phrase 'postponement of the Jewish question'."
+The historian Eberhard Jäckel wrote that Irving "only ever sees and collects what fits his story, and even now he will not let himself be dissuaded from understanding what he wants to by the phrase 'postponement of the Jewish question'."

-In June 1977, British television host David Frost aired a debate.
-During the debate, Irving argued that there was no evidence Hitler even knew about the Holocaust.
+In June 1977 the British television host David Frost aired a debate, during which Irving argued that there was no evidence Hitler even knew about the Holocaust.
 Frost asked Irving whether or not he thought Hitler was evil, he replied, "He was as evil as Churchill, as evil as Roosevelt, as evil as Truman".